The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Experiments

 We replicate a synthetic experiment from \texttt{scikit-learn}\citep{scikit-learn} and compare \Algref{alg:gen_eg} to several approaches.
 Figure~\ref{fig:ica} shows our stochastic approach (\sgeg{}) is able to recover the shapes of the original signals (length $n=2000$ time series).

-\paragraph{Implicit Regularization via Fixed Step Size Updates.} Note that if we run \Algref{alg:gen_eg} for $100\times$ more iterations with $1/10$th the step size, we converge to the exact GEP solution (as found by \texttt{scipy}) and see similar artifacts in the extracted signals due to overfitting.
+\textbf{Implicit Regularization via Fixed Step Size Updates.} Note that if we run \Algref{alg:gen_eg} for $100\times$ more iterations with $1/10$th the step size, we converge to the exact \gep{} solution (as found by \texttt{scipy}) and see similar artifacts in the extracted signals due to overfitting.
 Recently, \citet{durmus2021riemannian} proved that fixed step size Riemannian approximation schemes converge to a stationary distribution around their solutions, which suggests \sgeg{} enjoys a natural regularization property and explains its high performance on this the unmixing task.
 In~\Appxref{app:more_experiments}, we show that it is difficult to achieve similar results with \texttt{scipy} by regularizing $A$ or $B$ directly (e.g., $A + \epsilon I$) prior to calling \texttt{scipy.linalg.eigh}.

-\paragraph{Unbiased Updates.} Here, we empirically support our claim that the fixed point of \Algref{alg:gen_eg} is unbiased regardless of minibatch size.\footnote{The gray line converges last because we chose to minimize rather than maximize kurtosis.} Not only does \sgeg{} recover the same generalized eigenvalues, but the plots also suggests that the algorithm takes a similar trajectory for each minibatch size.
+\textbf{Unbiased Updates.} We empirically support our claim that the fixed point of \Algref{alg:gen_eg} is unbiased regardless of minibatch size.\footnote{The gray line converges last because we chose to minimize rather than maximize kurtosis.} Not only does \sgeg{} recover the same generalized eigenvalues, but the top row of figure~\ref{fig:unbiased_update} also suggests that the algorithm takes a similar trajectory for each minibatch size.